elcodo254/binary_trees/README.md

-Projects on binary tree with the following learning objectivs:
+Projects on binary tree with the following learning objectives:
 What is a binary tree
 What is the difference between a binary tree and a Binary Search Tree What is the possible gain in terms of time complexity compared to linked lists